symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create a new :ref:`account <setup-creating-a-test-account>`.
+- Load the account with enough |networkcurrency| to pay for transaction fees.

 *************************
 Method #01: Using the SDK
 *************************

-.. note:: Before starting this guide, make sure you have an :doc:`account loaded with <../../getting-started/setup-workstation>` |networkcurrency|.

 1. Open a new file and define a :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>` to set the **mosaic properties**.
 In this example, we are going to create a mosaic with the following configuration: